 There’s a reason amputation injuries are usually categorized as catastrophic.
 Victims of amputation are left permanently disabled and frequently face years of rehabilitation and medical care.
 In most cases, rehabilitation begins immediately after surgery and continues until the victim reaches the highest level of function possible.
 The length of recovery depends on a number of factors, such as the severity of the injury, the degree of amputation, and any secondary injuries the victim may be suffering from.

 Amputation injuries don’t just affect victims physically, however.
-The sudden and devastating loss of limb can unfortunately drive many victims to suffer from severe mental health issues like depression, post traumatic stress disorder (PTSD), and phantom-limb phenomenon.
+The sudden and devastating loss of a limb can, unfortunately, drive many victims to suffer from severe mental health issues like depression, post-traumatic stress disorder (PTSD), and phantom-limb phenomenon.
 Studies have shown that as many as 63% of amputation victims suffer from depression and more than 50% suffer from some form of PTSD.

 Recovering Compensation for a Serious Amputation Injury

 There is no amount of compensation that can turn back time and prevent the accident from happening, but financial compensation can ensure you have the funds needed for: